 Unfortunately, there are destinations that are changing quickly and even close to disappearing.
 Here are some areas that are facing extinction, and are the ones that should be at the top of your list:

-• Lady Musrgave Island: located on The Great Barrier Reef, this island is a natural phenomenon that’s also a World Heritage Zone.
+• Lady Musgrave Island: located on The Great Barrier Reef, this island is a natural phenomenon that’s also a World Heritage Zone.
 Due to coral bleaching, pollution and ocean temperature changes, the reefs may only be around for another 100 years.

-• The Seychelles Archipelago: located in the Indian Ocean, this cluster of islands are one of the most beautiful islands on Earth.
+• The Seychelles Archipelago: located in the Indian Ocean, this cluster of islands is one of the most beautiful islands on Earth.
 Sadly, they are seeing a large amount of coral die-off, as well as beach deterioration due to rising waters.
-In 50 to 100 years, the Seychelles will be completely submerged.
+In 50 to 100 years, Seychelles will be completely submerged.

 • Madagascar Forests: Madagascar is the fourth largest island in the world, but more than 80 percent of its forests are gone because of deforestation.
 It’s home to rare plant and animal species that are not found anywhere else in the world, but this rainforest may only be around for only 35 more years.